 Intervals mix things up and keep your cardio from getting too boring, so I would advise adding at least some intervals into your training to keep it interesting.

 More than just a funny sounding word, Fartlek is Swedish for ‘speedplay’.
 It is a blend of steady state and interval training done within a longer duration effort.
 While it is unstructured by its nature, it burns calories, improves fitness and is only as boring as you make it.
+You can combine the above-mentioned methods into a fartlek session to keep things interesting.

-The Secret To Enjoying Cardio
+The Secrets To Enjoying Cardio

 Cardio can seem a bit mundane to many but everyone knows a runner who just loves it.
 The difference is in the mentality.
 If you’re on a treadmill just watching the clock then of course you’re going to get bored.
 If you’re challenging yourself and aiming to beat your past time, or go further than you did last time then you’re going to be more engaged with what you’re doing.